orbisgis/lczexplore/docs/articles/joss/paper.md

 The agreement between classifications for the geometries with a confidence level higher than the threshold, and their numbers, are plotted in blue.
 The agreement and the numbers of geometries under the threshold are plotted in magenta.
-On this example, one can see that ditching geometries that have a confidence level lower than 0.5 leads to an increase of the agreement up to more than 90%.
-The curve then tends to flatten, and the number of kept geometries  a lot (from 602 to 122).
+On this example,
+one can see that ditching geometries that have a confidence level lower than 0.5 leads to an increase of the agreement up to more than 90%.
+The curve then tends to flatten, and the number of kept geometries decreases a lot (from 602 to 122).
 One also needs to notice that on this example, most geometries didn't have a confidence value (7476 with a general agreement of 59.21%)